RiiConnect24/Wii-Guide/_pages/en_US/transfer-saves.md

 {: .notice--warning}

 ##### What you need
-- The Homebrew Channel on your Wii
+- The Homebrew Channel on your Wii/vWii
 - [SaveGame Manager GX](https://hbb1.oscwii.org/hbb/SaveGame_Manager_GX/SaveGame_Manager_GX.zip)
 - an SD card or USB drive
 - a Beta version of Dolphin Emulator

 ##### Instructions

-1. Launch the Homebrew Channel on your Wii, and then launch SaveGame Manager GX.
+1. On your Wii/Wii U, launch the Homebrew Channel, then launch SaveGame Manager GX.
 1. Find and select the save you would like to transfer, select `Extract`, then select `Default`. <br>
 Repeat this for all the saves you would like to transferred.
 1. Once you have extracted all your save files, press HOME and exit SaveGame Manager GX.